CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/2dgn55.png)

-   >**Note**: Please wait untill the installation completes.
+   >**Note**: Please wait until the installation completes.
 It will take around 10 - 15 minutes when you run npm install for the first time.

 1. Run the below mentioned command to run ui of the application.
 This will automatically open a browser tab where you'll see the complete application running